 - Fly Cape Air between St. Croix and St. Thomas - enjoy the convenience of up to four daily flights between Henry E. Rohlsen Airport in Christiansted, St. Croix and Cyril E. King Airport in St. Thomas.

-- Fly Cape Air between Tortola and St. Thomas - a once-a-day island hopper flight is available between Terrance B. Lettsome Airport in Beef Island, Tortola and Cyril E. King Airport in St. Thomas.
+- Fly Cape Air between Tortola and St. Thomas - from December - May, we offer a once-a-day island hopper flight between Terrance B. Lettsome Airport in Beef Island, Tortola and Cyril E. King Airport in St. Thomas.

 St. Thomas Schedules

 To view the most current flight schedule for St. Thomas, click here.

 Hotels: Those looking for an upscale stay with unbeatable comfort and amenities will find everything they’re looking for and more at one of St. Thomas’ luxury hotels.
 For more affordable lodging, there are several guesthouses and inns in Charlotte Amalie and the East End.
 Families may want to stay in one of the condos for rent on the East End, which offer full kitchens and maid service.
 April through December is the best time to find hotel deals and discounts.
 While some worry that St. Thomas will be too warm in the summer months, the high temperature generally stays in the 80’s year round.

 Beaches: Partiers, swimmers and sunbathers won’t want to miss Magens Bay.
 Famous for its beauty, this west end beach offers water sport rentals, food, shops and bathhouses, making it a great spot to spend an entire day.
 If you’re more interested in water sports, Sapphire Beach has a constant breeze, ideal for windsurfing.